Close Icon

 • It has been actually let for 70 days in the last 12 months

-Holiday lets will initially need to be charged Council Tax for at least 140 days before they can be moved to business rates.
+Holiday lets will initially need to be charged council tax for at least 140 days before they can be moved to business rates.

 Let with Cornish Cottage Holidays

-It may feel like an overwhelming task when thinking about a holiday home tax but at Cornish Cottage Holidays, our team of holiday letting experts are on hand to offer advice and put you in touch with our trusted advisors.
+It may feel like an overwhelming task when thinking about holiday home tax but at Cornish Cottage Holidays, our team of holiday letting experts are on hand to offer advice and put you in touch with our trusted advisors.